ShagReza/git-pycharm-github/README.md

   * git branch checkout name (goes to this branch)
   * making branch and checkout and in

-  * push url

   * to merge changes to local master:
-  * git checkout mastergit merge Branch
+  * git checkout master

-  * git diff
+  * git merge Branch

   * git show TestFunction.py (shows what have done on this file)

 # Gihub
-1- creat a new git repository in github by just clicking on new icon and following the steps 2- on Pycharm first page click on "get from VCS'
+* creat a new git repository in github by just clicking on new icon and following the steps
+* on Pycharm first page click on "get from VCS'
-3- copy the url from github and paste it in Pycharm
+* copy the url from github and paste it in Pycharm
-4- clone the file in local repository
+* clone the file in local repository
-5- paste your local files there
+* paste your local files there
-6- work on local master or branches and push wenever is needed
+* work on local master or branches and push whenever is needed
+* use git push ot push botton of Pycharm

+# Other useful features
 * gitignore (just put the user specific files here)
+* git diff